kWAYTV/hypixel-ban-tracker-bot/README.md

 ## 🖐️ Commands

+- `/ping` - Tests the bot.
-- `startchecker` - Subscribes the channel which the command is ran in to the Ban Tracker.
+- `/broadcast` - Subscribes the channel to the Ban Tracker.
-- `stopchecker` - Unsubscribes the channel which the command is ran in to the Ban Tracker.
+- `/log_channel` - Sets the channel where the bot will send logs.
+- `.sync` - Syncs the bot commands with the server.
+(You can provide a Guild ID to sync a specific server only)

 ## ⚠️ Disclaimer